Admission to our Ph.D. program is granted at both the college and school or department level.

 International students only (in addition to the above):

 - Official TOEFL (sent by the testing service directly to the Office of Admissions using school code 5812) or IELTS Scores (mailed directly to the Office of Admissions at the address listed below)

 Send the following materials to:

 Gainesville, FL 32611-4000

 The Ph.D.
-Program Director reviews the completed application folder and then sends it to one of the Graduate Coordinators within the study specializations of each department.
+Program Director reviews the completed application and sends it to the relevant department Graduate Coordinator.
 Their goal is to identify faculty member(s) whose research parallels the interest of the applicant.
-Once a match is made between faculty member’s research interest and the applicant’s, plus all Graduate School requirements are satisfied, the applicant can be recommended for acceptance, based on availability of space and resources.
+Once a match is made and all Graduate School requirements are satisfied, the applicant can be recommended for acceptance, based on availability of space and resources.